skius/stringlang/README.md

 ### Evaluation
 ```
-string_literal              The value of 'string_literal'
+string_literal ------------ The value of 'string_literal'
-identifier                  The current value of the variable with identifier 'identifier'.
+identifier ---------------- The current value of the variable with identifier 'identifier'.
-identifier = expression     The value of 'expression'.
+identifier = expression --- The value of 'expression'.
                             Side effect: Variable 'identifier' now has that value.
-$number                     The value of the 'number'-th (zero-indexed) argument to the program.
+$number ------------------- The value of the 'number'-th (zero-indexed) argument to the program.
-expr1[expr2 or number]      The character at position 'expr2' resp. 'number' of the value
+expr1[expr2 or number] ---- The character at position 'expr2' resp. 'number' of the value
                             that 'expr1' evaluates to.
-identifier(expr1, ...)
-Function call to function 'identifier' with arguments 'expr1, ...'.
+expr(expr1, ...) ---------- Function call to function 'expr' (See 'Functions' section) with arguments 'expr1, ...'.
                             Arguments are evaluated before passed to the function.
                             Evaluates to the function's return value.
-expr1 <binop> expr2         The value of the corresponding binary operation.
+expr1 <binop> expr2 ------- The value of the corresponding binary operation.

-ifelse                      The value of the then-block if the condition evaluates to a true value,
+ifelse -------------------- The value of the then-block if the condition evaluates to a true value,
                             or the value of the else-block if the condition evaluates to a false value.
-while                       The value of the last iteration of the block if it gets executed once, else "".
+while --------------------- The value of the last iteration of the block if it gets executed once, else "".
                             Side effects: All iterations might cause side effects

+lambda -------------------- The canonical source representation of the whole lambda as string, but with the blocks's
+                            used variables captured by-value in the lambda.

-block                       The value of the last expression in the block.
+block --------------------- The value of the last expression in the block.
                             Side effects: Evaluates all expressions in the list.

 ```